olekssy/qiskit-shors/README.md

 1. Select sample of (random) integers a
 2. Verify that {a,n} are co-prime numbers via Euclidean Algorithm.
 If GCD(a,n) > 1, first factor p = GCD(a,n), second factor q = n/p.
 3. (a) Classical approach.
 If GCD(a,n) = 1, proceed with Modular Exponentiation period finding.
 Count set of unique remainders r = a^k (mod n) for each a in a sample, where order k -> 128, to avoid exceeding the range of int64.
 Compute period r.
-3. (b) Quantum approach.
+3. (b) Quantum approach [TBD].
 Estimate period r(a) by mapping the problem into Quantum Fourier Tranform (QFT).
 Convert {a,n} into binary, construct the quantum circuit of n + 1 qubits, where additional qubit serves as the q-control for recycling the output of sequential circuits.
 4. If r is even, calculate factor p = a^r/2 - 1.
 5. Calculate second factor q = n/p
 6. (Optional) Check if p and q are prime by initializing them as the input n in the first stage of the algorithm.